 - Expert take: Children are natural learners.
 With each new, positive experience, their brains grow and expand.
 Allow your child to explore and learn naturally.
 Encourage curiosity by answering his questions as best as you can without overloading him with too much information.
 Connect your child’s learning with real life experiences; encourage reading and imagination.
 Allow him to explore within safe limits, and to make mistakes using these as learning opportunities.

 5. Encourage sibling bonding

-Expert take: Siblings tend to bond very naturally, since they spend so much time together in the same environment.
+- Expert take: Siblings tend to bond very naturally, since they spend so much time together in the same environment.
 Having healthy relationships among siblings is a stepping stone to building healthy relations with peers.
-You can help your child strengthen her bond with a sibling encouraging them to do activities together and to listen to each other.
-If there are conflicts, guide her to resolve these conflicts by herself.
+You can help your child strengthen her bond with a sibling by encouraging your children to do activities together.
+When conflicts arise, help them as they work through their conflicts.